Evanesco-Labs/miner/README.md

 - **--coinbase**: Coinbase Address where mining reward will be sent to.
 It's the same as miner address by default.
 - **--passwordfile**: The file that contains the password for the keyfile.
 - **--config**: Config file path (default: "./config.yml").
+- **--url**: Set WebSocket raw url of Evanesco full node to connect to. (miner connects to official seed nodes by default)

 The following command can show you all the parameters and their uses: